 Erika has worked in the financial industry for the past seven years.
 She has a huge heart for working amongst people who do not know Jesus and loves to show people the love of Christ through building authentic relationships.
 Erika and Lawrence actively serve in a new church in Southwest Atlanta where they are also raising their three lively, energetic sons.

 Ben is a University of Florida alum with a background in construction management.
 Having a passion for building, whether it is with lumber and screws or investing into the lives of people, he is excited about developing the next generation of laborers at Georgia Tech.

 Caryn is a Colorado State University alum with a degree in Health and Exercise Science.
 She has worked with The Navigators since 2005, serving at CSU, Clemson University, The University of Florida and now at Georgia Tech.
-Besides spending time with her two daughters, Caryn has a passion to equip student leaders, mentor women one-on-one and invest her time in people who are not familiar with Jesus.
+Besides spending time with her two daughters and son, Caryn has a passion to equip student leaders, mentor women one-on-one and invest her time in people who are not familiar with Jesus.

 Lloyd works in Information Technology and has served with the Navigators since 1981.
 He is associate staff with the military focusing on ethnic initiatives and is an active AFAM network member developing disciple maker leaders.

 Gloria is a high school teacher with a Masters in Math Education.
 She enjoys evangelism and encouraging women in their walk with Christ.